dvesic/windows-setup/README.md

 ## MS Store

 Why MS Store?
-One time install, tied to MS Account, easy to install on other machine, auto-update...
+One time install, tied to MS Account, easy to install on other machine, auto-update...Also, some of applications simply can't be installed over _winget_, at least for now.

 UPDATE: got couple of comments that this installation is "Store heavy", offering less flexibility than "pure" _winget_ installation.
 Having that in mind, this version of installation is moved toward that goal - only actual _winget_ and _Windows Notepad_ should be installed over MS store - everything else can be done over